IgniteUI/indigo-design-docfx/en/components/carousel.md

 ## Indicators and Slides

 The Carousel lets you define up to 10 slides, where for each one there is a matching indicator dot, allowing the user to navigate to that respective slide.
-In Sketch, indicator states are achieved with `Symbol Overrides` and you can adjust their amount by setting the unnecessary indicators to ~No Symbol, the smart layout rules applied allow the layout to adjust accordingly.
-In Adobe XD we are using the `Component States` paradigm to let you easily switch between them and you can adjust the amount simply by deleting the layers of the unnecessary indicators, the applied stack will take care to adjust the layout accordingly.
+In **Figma**, you can adjust the amount of indicators by deleting the layers, and the auto layout will adjust the layout.
+In **Sketch**, indicator states are achieved with `Symbol Overrides` and you can adjust their amount by setting the unnecessary indicators to ~No Symbol, the smart layout rules applied allow the layout to adjust accordingly.
+In **Adobe XD** we are using the `Component States` paradigm to let you easily switch between them and you can adjust the amount simply by deleting the layers of the unnecessary indicators, the applied stack will take care to adjust the layout accordingly.

 <img class="responsive-img" src="../images/carousel_indicators&slides.png" srcset="../images/carousel_indicators&slides@2x.png 2x" />